fm-labs/geenii/docs/tools.md

   code are appended.
-- There is no allowlist/sandboxing policy yet; the HITL controller (see [agents.md](agents.md)) is the only gate. `geenii/sandbox.py` contains Docker sandbox helpers that are not yet wired in.
+- There is no allowlist/sandboxing policy yet; the HITL controller (see [agents.md](agents.md)) is the only gate. `geenii/sandbox.py` contains Docker sandbox helpers that are not yet wired into the tool pipeline — see [sandbox.md](sandbox.md) for the full design and integration roadmap.

 ## MCP tools